gottacatchenall/ms_sampling_effort/manuscript.md

 # Introduction

-Understanding how different species interact is both a fundamental question of community ecology and an increasing imperative to mitigate the effects of human activity on Earth's biodiversity [@Makiola2020KeyQue; @Jordano2016ChaEco] and to predict potential spillover of zoonotic disease [@Becker2021OptPre].
-Over the past decade biodiversity data has become increasingly available due to improved sensing technology [@Stephenson2020TecAdv] and increased adoption of open data sharing practices [@Kenall2014OpeFut].
-Modern remote-sensing has enabled collection of data on spatial scales previously unimaginable, and both camera-traps and in-situ sensors substantially increased the temporal resolution amount of data available to ecologists.
-Yet widespread data about species interactions has remained illusive as detection of an interaction between two species often requires human sampling, as though remote methods can detect cooccurrence, this itself is not necessarily indicative of interaction [@Blanchet2020CooNot].
+Understanding how different species interact is both a fundamental question of community ecology, and also an increasing imperative to mitigate the consequences of human activity on biodiversity [@Makiola2020KeyQue;
+@Jordano2016ChaEco] and to predict potential spillover of zoonotic disease [@Becker2021OptPre].
+Over the past decade biodiversity data has become increasingly available due to developments in-situ sensing technology [@Stephenson2020TecAdv] and increased adoption of open data sharing practices [@Kenall2014OpeFut].
+Modern remote-sensing has enabled collection of data on spatial scales previously unimaginable, and novel forms of sensing technology have substantially increased the temporal resolution amount of data available to ecologists.
+Yet widespread data about species interactions remains illusive as observing interaction between two species often requires human sampling, as though remote methods can detect cooccurrence, this itself is not necessarily indicative of interaction [@Blanchet2020CooNot].
 This limitation induces constraints on sampling of interactions based on the spatial and temporal scales feasible to human sampling.

 These sampling constraints go on to bias species interaction data in several
-ways: we only observe a small fraction of the variation of species interactions in space and time, this sampling is geographically biased toward the usual suspects [@Poisot2021GloKno], and these observation reflect the distribution of abundance within communities [@Poisot2015SpeWhy].
-These biases have practical consequences for answering questions about species interactions [@deAguiar2019RevBia].
-The data we collect is noisy and likely contains many _false-negatives_, where there is not an observation of two species interacting even though they actually interact in some capacity.
+ways: we can only observe a small fraction of the variation of species interactions in space and time, this sampling is geographically biased toward the usual suspects [@Poisot2021GloKno], and these observation reflect the distribution of abundance within communities [@Poisot2015SpeWhy].
+These biases have practical consequences for answering questions about species interactions [@deAguiar2019RevBia]---the data we collect is noisy and likely contains many _false-negatives_, where there is not an observation of two species interacting even though they actually interact in some capacity.
 These false-negatives could go on to effect the inferences we make about network properties and relations among species.

-There is a long history of discourse surrounding this limitation: the compounding effects of sampling effort, and the amalgamation of data across study sites and across taxonomic scales could feasibly lead to insurmountable biases in existing data [@Paine1988RoaMap].
-@Martinez1999EffSam showed that some network properties, namely connectance, is robust to sampling effort in a plant-endophyte trophic network, but this system includes 62k observations of interactions, and 164k stems, and the connectance estimate becomes approximately correct beyond roughly 10k stem observations.
-In some systems, e.g. megafauna food-webs, collect this many observations proves difficult to say the least due to  the absolute abundance of species.
-As a result there have been movement toward explicitly accounting for false-negatives as a product of relative abundance [@Young2021RecPla; @Stock2017LinFil], and toward a predictive approach for imputing the true metaweb of interactions given a finite set of samples [@Strydom2021RoaPre].
+There is a long history of discourse surrounding this limitation: the compounding effects of sampling effort, and the amalgamation of data across study sites and across taxonomic scales could feasibly lead to insurmountable biases in data [@Paine1988RoaMap]. @Martinez1999EffSam showed that some network properties, namely connectance, is robust to sampling effort in a plant-endophyte trophic network, but this was also done in the context of system for which observation of 62,000 total interactions and 164,000 plant-stems was feasible. @Martinez1999EffSam show the connectance estimate becomes approximately correct beyond roughly 10k plant-stem (that is, resource species) observations.
+However, in some systems, e.g. megafauna food-webs, this many observations is impractical due to the absolute abundance of species.
+In recent years, there has been interest in toward explicitly accounting for false-negatives in models [@Young2021RecPla; @Stock2017LinFil], and toward a predictive approach---rather than expect that our samples can fully capture all interactions, we know that some interactions between species will not be observed due to finite sampling capacity, and instead we must impute  the true metaweb of interactions given a set of samples [@Strydom2021RoaPre].

 In this manuscript we seek to explore the relationship between total sampling effort (the total count of all individuals of all species seen) and